 2. To make the Panko topping, combine the melted butter, the Panko, garlic powder, and Parmesan cheese.
 Set aside.

 3. Preheat your oven to 400 degrees.
 Make the cream sauce by melting 2 tablespoons of butter and adding the sliced onions.
 Cook on medium high for 20 minutes until browned, stirring occasionally.
 If they are starting to burn, reduce the heat.
 You want these to be a nice golden brown color.
-During the last minute of cooking the onions, add the garlic and cook for that final minute.

 4. Next, push the onions to one side of the pan and add the remaining 2 tablespoons of butter and stir until melted.
 Add the garlic and cook 1 minute.